-Bringing you the tools, skills and cultural knowledge needed to advance reconciliation and Indigenous engagement in climate, conservation and sustainability.
+Bringing you the tools, skills and cultural knowledge needed to advance Reconciliation and Indigenous engagement in conservation and sustainability.

-The Indigenous Engagement Institute (IEI) is a collaborative project by Gwen Bridge and James Rattling Leaf Senior.
-As leading Indigenous experts in North America, Gwen and James have over 50 years of collective experience providing organizations with advice on how to create better relationships with Indigenous People and achieve mutually beneficial outcomes for people and the planet.
-Their work has been instrumental in driving organizational change in governments, industry, philanthropy and academia.
+The Indigenous Engagement Institute (IEI) is a collaborative project by Gwen Bridge and James Rattling Leaf Sr..
+As leading Indigenous experts in North America, Gwen and James have over 50 years of collective experience providing organizations with advice on how to create better relationships with Indigenous Peoples and achieve mutually beneficial outcomes for people and the planet.
+Their work has been instrumental in driving organizational change in governments, the private sector, NGOs, philanthropy and academia.

 - Signature and custom workshops